b-data/julia-docker-stack/NOTES.md

 # Additional notes on CUDA

-The CUDA and OS versions are selected as follows:
+The CUDA version is selected as follows:

 * CUDA: The lastest version that has image flavour `devel` including cuDNN available.